scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 (a) it is meant to illustrate how to create an adapter between an existing implementation of a machine learning algorithm, and the various data sets defined in the skdata library;
 (b) it is used for unit-testing the protocol classes in the library.
-Researchers are encouraged to implement their own adapter classes following the example of the `SklearnClassifier` class (i.e. by cut & paste) to measure the statistics they care about when handling the various methods (e.g. best_model_vector_classification) and to save those statistics to a convenient place.
+Researchers are encouraged to implement their own adapter classes following the example of the `SklearnClassifier` class (e.g. by cut & paste) to measure the statistics they care about when handling the various methods (e.g. best_model_vector_classification) and to save those statistics to a convenient place.